jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/setup.md

   -h, --help                display help for commands
 ```

-Alternativy, you can specify the above options in a file called **airfry.json**:
+Alternatively, you can specify the above options in a file called **airfry.json**:

 The defaults are shown here: